anastasianamakonova/board-game-chatbot/README.md

    - Send `/start` to begin a new search
    - Select fewer filters or use "Не важно" (Not important) options
    - Choose broader criteria (e.g., more players, longer duration)

-10. Cancel the search

-   To stop the current search at any time, send `/cancel` command.

-   Expected result: The bot ends the conversation.
-Send `/start` to begin again.

 Example:
 User: /start\